 Pain hates that, by the way.
 Too bad for it.

-(Carl Grody, LISW-S, works with families at Grody Family Counseling in Worthington, Ohio.
-He’s a trained group leader in the Incredible Years parenting program, and he’s worked extensively with clients suffering from Chronic Pain.
-He’s also the Family Therapy columnist for Columbus Parent magazine.
-For an appointment with Carl, call 614-477-5565.)
+(Carl Grody, LISW-S, works with families at Grody Online Family Counseling based in Columbus, Ohio.
+He’s a trained group leader in the Incredible Years parenting program, and he’s the Family Therapy columnist for Columbus Parent magazine.
+For an appointment with Carl, call 614-477-5565 or e-mail email@example.com.
+You can also schedule directly online at carlgrodylisws.clientsecure.me.)